spotlightpa/poor-richard/content/about/about-jobs.md

 While you will be part of our State College initiative, this reporter can be based anywhere in Pennsylvania.
 We can provide a moving stipend if the right candidate is moving to the state.
 Applicants should include a resume, cover letter, and links to journalism they feel best exemplifies what we’re seeking.

+We know not everyone reading this will fit exactly what we’ve described.
+We encourage everyone to apply who shares our passion for indispensable journalism and our drive to create a sustainable business model to support it.
+Spotlight PA is committed to fostering a diverse and inclusive culture, and we especially encourage members of underrepresented communities to submit an application, including women, people of color, veterans, LGBTQ+ people, and individuals with disabilities.

 <hr>

 ## Major Gifts Director, Spotlight PA